revilowaldow/BITC/Sessions/2023/09 10 - Session 8.md

 Gold (for now) Dragon: [[Zheevaglishgar]]
 Had egg for 20 years
 Elder is 130

-Tell the elder if ever goimg north of the crimson keep, might know someone who knows about Aru's
+Tell the elder if ever going north of the crimson keep, might know someone who knows about Aru's parents/the blue dragon